Ab Tak Chhappan: Plot

 The section of the Mumbai Police Department responsible for handling the underworld, known as Crime Branch, is headed by Sadhu Agashe.
-Sadhu is the city's best inspector with an enviable reputation and record of an encounter with shootings.
+Sadhu is the city's best inspector with an enviable reputation and a record of encounter killings.
 Though challenging, he is a loving husband to his wife and father and also helps his informers and other poor people in times of need.
 His immediate junior, Imtiyaz Siddiqui, despises Sadhu to no end; he feels Sadhu intentionally belittles him.
 Also, Imtiyaz is more concerned about adding to his encounter score and therefore ends up killing more than the primary target, which is the main reason Sadhu dislikes him.
 To add to his woes, Imtiyaz is unable to surpass Sadhu's encounter "score".
 Enter Jatin, a rookie to this line of policing who manages to impress Sadhu.
 The inspector takes the newcomer under his wing, further antagonizing Imtiyaz.
 All of them report to the Commissioner Pradhan who is a fair and honest police officer.

 During these events, Sadhu establishes a love-hate friendship on the phone with Zameer (Prasad Purandare), a notorious underworld don based abroad, who grudgingly admires Sadhu for his no-nonsense attitude.
 Zameer and rival don, Rajashekhar, run the Mumbai underworld.

 Sadhu Agashe's world begins to turn upside down as Pradhan retires and with the entrance of the new commissioner, M P Suchak who has a strong link with the don, Rajashekhar.
 Suchak takes a liking towards Imtiyaz, who is willing to do encounters primarily with Zameer's men, mainly on Rajashekhar's orders.
 Suchak starts undermining and belittling Sadhu.
 Sadhu continues on his righteous path.
-Eventually, the pressures of his career take a toll on his personal life as some men kill his wife in the Jatin and Vaishali's wedding reception party.
+Eventually, the pressures of his career take a toll on his personal life as some men kill his wife in Jatin and Vaishali's wedding reception party.
 During his personal investigation into this matter, Sadhu kills Feroz, the right-hand man of Rajashekhar.
 Sadhu is compelled to resign from the force, and Suchak (on Rajashekhar's orders) sends Imtiyaz to kill Sadhu.
 Imtiaz gets killed in a peculiar chain of events, and Sadhu Agashe, a once famed inspector, becomes a fugitive of the law.
 Suchak announces shoot at sight orders against Sadhu despite Pradhan's advice to the contrary, and Sadhu is forced to ask Zameer for help in escaping from India.